Gallaecia: Roman Callaecia

 After the Punic Wars, the Romans turned their attention to conquering Hispania.
-The tribe of the Gallaeci 60,000 strong, according to Paulus Orosius, faced the Roman forces in 137 BC in a battle at the river Douro (Duero, Douro, Douro, Durius), which resulted in a great Roman victory, by virtue of which the Roman proconsul Decimus Junius Brutus returned a hero, receiving the agnomen Callaicus ('conqueror of the Callaicoi', a Gallaecian tribe inhabiting the southernmost region of Gallaecia by the mouth of the Douro), his campaign followed the Atlantic coast all the way to the river Limia, but no further than the river Miño.
+The tribe of the Callaeci 60,000 strong, according to Paulus Orosius, faced the Roman forces in 137 BC in a battle at the river Douro (Duero, Douro, Douro, Durius), which resulted in a great Roman victory, by virtue of which the Roman proconsul Decimus Junius Brutus returned a hero, receiving the agnomen Callaicus ('conqueror of the Callaicoi', a Callaecian tribe inhabiting the southernmost region of Callaecia by the mouth of the Douro), his campaign followed the Atlantic coast all the way to the river Limia, but no further than the river Miño.
 This campaign was largely a punitive one, in the context of the aftermath of the Lusitanian wars, as the capital of the Callaici (Portus Cale) was only definitively occupied by Marcus Perpena in 74 BC.

-Further incursions in southern Gallaecia, included Publius Licinius Crassus's campaign of 96–94 BC.
+Further incursions in southern Callaecia, included Publius Licinius Crassus's campaign of 96–94 BC.

-The first incursion into Northern Gallaecia happened in 61 BC, during Julius Caesar's consulship, a largely naval-based campaign across the entire Northern Hispanic coastline, defeating the Gallaecians a battle near Brigantium.
+The first incursion into Northern Callaecia happened in 61 BC, during Julius Caesar's consulship, a largely naval-based campaign across the entire Northern Hispanic coastline, defeating the Callaeci a battle near Brigantium.

-The final conquest of Gallaecia happened during the Cantabrian Wars, fought under the Emperor Augustus from 26 to 19 BC.
+The final conquest of Callaecia happened during the Cantabrian Wars, fought under the Emperor Augustus from 26 to 19 BC.
 The resistance was appalling: collective suicide rather than surrender, mothers who killed their children before committing suicide, crucified prisoners of war who sang triumphant hymns, rebellions of captives who killed their guards and returned home from Gaul.

-For Rome, Gallaecia was a region formed exclusively by two conventus—the Lucensis and the Bracarensis—and was distinguished clearly from other zones like the Asturica, according to written sources:
+For Rome, Callaecia was a region formed exclusively by two conventus—the Lucensis and the Bracarensis—and was distinguished clearly from other zones like the Asturica, according to written sources: